Trans-Sumatra Highway

 It consists of 4 parts, namely Jalan Raya Lintas Barat (Jalinbar), Jalan Raya Lintas Tengah (Jalinteng), Jalan Raya Lintas Timur (Jalintim), and Jalan Raya Lintas Pantai Timur.

 Parts of it are being set up for controlled-access highways.
 The Medan–Binjai Toll Road is 17 km long and set to completed in the end of 2017.

+On 6 May 2026, a major accident took place along the highway between a bus and an oil tanker, resulting in 16 deaths.